nagypeter/medrec-rr/README.md

 # Overview

-**Work in progress**: This page is a work in progress and will be completed on the morning of the event.

 This is a collection of supporting material from the **Make you Microservices sing!** talk at [Oracle Code Sydney](https://developer.oracle.com/code/sydney) on the 17th of July, 2017.

 ## The presentation

-You can download the presentation in PDF from [here](TODOADDLINK) or view it in the web-browser [here](TODOADDLINK).
+The presentation link will be added here the day after the session.

 ## The code

-TODO: Add diagram

-* [MedRec Monolithic Application](TODOADDLINK): WebLogic application on Docker
+* [MedRec Monolithic Application](https://github.com/craigbarrau/medrec-monolith): WebLogic application on Docker
 * [Physicians Microservice](https://github.com/craigbarrau/medrec-physicians): Simple NodeJS API on Docker
 * [Patients Microservice](https://github.com/craigbarrau/medrec-patients): Simple Java Spring API example with Liquibase on Docker